JerryChen97/KitaevLadder/README.md

 # KitaevLadder
 Using TeNPy to simulate Kitaev Ladders.
 This will be part of my PSI essay work.

+## Notice for the PSI work
+To check with those mentioned in my PSI essay, please open and read the `Demo for the Essay.ipynb`.

 ## Using TeNPy
 TeNPy has already implemented the lattice structure for ladders.